Today we will talk about the last of the famous Asunta varieties, which received the fifth order number.

 Do Asunta 6 and 24 exist ?

-No, we have no reliable information about the development of a new sort of Asunta, which would be different from previous varieties.
-The variety number 24 does not exist either.
+Yes, No. 6 really exists.
+What can’t be said about number 24.
 I assume that this number is taken from one of the fruits that had a brix score of as much as 24!

 Conclusion